macrocosm-os/prompting/README.md

 - Mathematics
  and more.

-Tasks contain a **query** (basic question/problem) and a **reference** (ideal answer).
-You can see this in the [diagram below](#validation-diagram).
+Tasks contain a **query** (basic question/problem) and a **reference** (ideal answer), where a downstream HumanAgent creates a more nuanced version of the **query**.

-## Agents
+# Agents

-In order to mimic human interactions, validators participate in a roleplaying game where they take on the persona of random human users.
+In order to mimic human interactions, validators participate in a roleplaying game where they take on the persona of **random** human users.
 Equipped with this persona and a task, validators prompt miners in a style and tone that is similar to humans and drive the conversation in order to reach a pre-defined goal.
 We refer to these prompts as **challenges**.

-Challenges are based on the query, but are wrapped in the agent persona which results in a lossy "one-way" function which colorful and overall less predictable.
+Challenges are based on the query by wrapping the query in an agent persona which results in a lossy "one-way" function.
+This results in challenges that are overall more interesting, and less predictable.

 The [diagram below](#validation-diagram) illustrates the validation flow.

 #### Our approach innovatively transforms straightforward queries into complex challenges, a process akin to a 'hash function', requiring advanced NLP for resolution.
 This transformation is crucial for preventing simple lookups in source documents, ensuring that responses necessitate authentic analytical effort.

-## Validation Diagram
+# Validation Diagram
 ![sn1 overview](assets/sn1-overview.png)

 # Mining

 Miners are scored based on the similarity between their completions and the reference answer.
 Furthermore, they should utilize the same API tools as the validators in order to be able to closely reproduce the reference answer.

 Miner experiments are ongoing - we will share our results on the expected performance of various miners in the coming days!

 </div>